MunifTanjim/nui.nvim/README.md

 #### Window:new

-Creates a new window object (but does not render it immediately).
+Creates a new window object (but does not mount it immediately).

 ```lua
 local window = Window:new({